Patel-Aum-28/CTF_Walkthrough/README.md

 # CTF_Walkthrough
-This are some walkthrogh of CTF machines that i solved and are available on the Internet.
+This are some walkthroghs of CTF machines that i solved and are available on the Internet.

 # CTF Machine Walkthrough